 Traditional Scotch Broth Recipe

 You probably won’t be visiting the Craigard Tearoom anytime soon (unless you’re in Scotland), but you can make a delicious pot of this red lentil soup which is very similar to the one they serve.
 Since my daughter fell in love with the Scottish red lentil soup, I attempted to recreate it after scouring the internet for recipes (and not finding anything I liked) and from my memory of how the soup tasted.
-I think I’m pretty close and my daughter agrees, but she still says the tearoom’s was better.

 It’s too bad I can’t recreate a Scottish tearoom atmosphere in my house.